hmin27/Anticipate-Accident/README.md

 </br>
 </br>
-This project was conducted in the first semester of 2024 with 2 team members at Korea University.
+This toy project was conducted in the first semester of 2024 with two team members at Korea University.